3kh0/ext-remover/README.md

 ## Securly Kill

 You must be able to install uBlock Origin to do this.
-NOTE: uBlock Origin Is no longer supported on chrome V140 becuase of a transistion to manifest V2 To V3
+NOTE: uBlock Origin is no longer supported on ChromeOS v140 because of a transition from manifest V2 to V3.
 Steps:
 1. Install uBlock Origin.
 2. Set up URun
 3. Go to https://securly.com and click Ctrl + Shift + ` (It will say blocked but its fine) ## DO NOT CLOSE THE OPENED WINDOW!!!
-4. Remove URun and set up UBlock run
+4. Remove URun and set up uBlock run
 5. Copy the code from here: https://raw.githubusercontent.com/zek-c/Securly-Kill-V111/refs/heads/main/kill.js
 6. Go back to https://securly.com and click Ctrl + Shift + ` again.
-The prompt will open in the blocked urun window, but that is how it should work
+The prompt will open in the blocked uRun window, but that is how it should work
-7. Paste the code you copied into the eval prompt and click enter
+7. Paste the code you copied into the eval prompt and click Enter.
 8. A big red OFF button should show up.
 Click off to kill the extension.

 ## BR1CK

-**BR1CK** is an exploit that allows users to unenroll/deprovise managed chromebooks.
-It currently works on all versions for **CR50s** (ti50 isn't and will not be supported) for instructions visit: <a href='https://br1ck.vercel.app'>BR1CK's website</a> or visit the repository to download the website's .ZIP <a href='https://github.com/Byteeeeeeee/br1ck'>here</a>
+**BR1CK** is an exploit that allows users to unenroll/de-provision managed Chromebooks.
+It currently works on all versions for **CR50s** (ti50 isn't and will not be supported)
+For instructions, visit: <a href='https://br1ck.vercel.app'>BR1CK's website</a> or visit the repository to download the website's .ZIP <a href='https://github.com/Byteeeeeeee/br1ck'>here</a>

 [**🔼 Back to top**](#ext-remover)